Introduction

 2. Extract the .gz file

 3. Run bowtie2-build in the directory containing the extracted .fasta file.
-For the examples above:
+For example:

 bowtie2-build Mus_musculus.GRCm38.dna.primary_assembly.fa GRCm38